melexis/robot2rst/README.rst

                             Name(s) of the relationship(s) used to link to items in Tags section.
                             The default value is 'validates'.
       -t [TAGS ...], --tags [TAGS ...]
-                            Regex(es) for matching tags to treat them as traceable targets via a relationship.
+                            Zero or more Python regexes for matching tags to treat them as traceable targets via a relationship.
 All tags get matched by default.
       --include [INCLUDE ...]
-                            Regex(es) for matching tags to filter test cases.
-A test case is included if every regex matches at least one of its tags.
+                            Zero or more Python regexes for matching tags to filter test cases.
+                            If every regex matches at least one of a test case's tags, the test case is included.
       -c [COVERAGE ...], --coverage [COVERAGE ...]
                             Minimum coverage percentages for the item-matrix(es); 1 value per tag in -t, --tags.